 Bell Helicopter's air taxi vision reaches new heights at CES 2019

-The Bell Nexus has six tilting ducted fans, which helps the vehicle achieve lift-off and movement in the air.
+The Bell Nexus has six tilting ducted fans, which help the vehicle achieve lift-off and movement in the air.

 LAS VEGAS: The vision of an air taxi swooping you off to your next appointment without having to worry about congested roads took another step to reality, after Bell Helicopter unveiled its Bell Nexus prototype at the ongoing CES 2019.